-Costs related to managing the plan, referred to as the "administration expenses" in the Statement of Changes in Net Assets in the audited financial statements, consist of pension administration services and investment management services provided by Vestcor.
-These costs are further itemized in Note 11 to the audited financial statements (see page 52).
+Costs related to managing the plan, referred to as the "Administration Costs" in the Statement of Changes in Net Assets in the audited financial statements, consist of pension administration services and investment management services provided by Vestcor and the NBTPP's share of the operating costs of Vestcor Corp.
+These costs are further itemized in Note 11 to the audited financial statements (see page 24).

-The costs for the year ended December 31, 2018 totalled \$9,272,000 compared to \$9,834,000 for the same period in 2017, a decrease of \$562,000.
-As a percentage of average pension fund assets, total administration costs fell to 0.161% in 2018 compared to 0.177% in 2017.
-The plan continues to benefit from the cost competitiveness of its investment and administration service provider as this expense is significantly lower than would be charged by private sector service providers.
+The costs for the year ended December 31, 2020 totaled \$9,895,000 compared to \$10,639,000 for the same period in 2019, a decrease of \$744,000.
+This decrease consists of \$201,000 of investment management costs which include investment manager performance related expenses and custody fees, and \$543,000 of administration costs.

+As a percentage of average pension fund assets, total Administration Costs were 0.155% in 2020 compared to 0.177% in 2019.
+The Plan continues to benefit from the cost competitiveness of its investment and administration service provider as this expense is significantly lower than would be charged by other private sector service providers.